openstack/swift/doc/source/admin_guide.rst

 StatsD server per node, you could configure a per-node metrics prefix there and leave `log_statsd_metric_prefix` blank.

-Note that metrics reported to StatsD are counters or timing data (which StatsD usually expands out to min, max, avg, count, and 90th percentile per timing metric).
-Some important "gauge" metrics will still need to be collected using another method.
+Note that metrics reported to StatsD are counters or timing data (which are sent in units of milliseconds).
+StatsD usually expands timing data out to min, max, avg, count, and 90th percentile per timing metric, but the details of this behavior will depend on the configuration of your StatsD server.
+Some important "gauge" metrics may still need to be collected using another method.
 For example, the `object-server.async_pendings` StatsD metric counts the generation of async_pendings in real-time, but will not tell you the current number of async_pending container updates on disk at any point in time.

 Note also that the set of metrics collected, their names, and their semantics are not locked down and will change over time.
 StatsD logging is currently in